Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 Updated homepage, added new images to images folder -Added 'Who this website is for' and 'What i can offer you' unordered lists to homepage -added new images to folder for later use

+Updated about me page
+-Wrote bio for about me page
 ---------------------------------------------------------------------------------------------------------------------------------
 external code used: